Nagma

-Personal life
+Early and personal life

-Nagma was born as Nandita Arvind Morarji on 25 December 1974.
-Her father is Arvind Morarji, whose forefathers hailed from Jaisalmer, later migrating to Porbandar, Gujarat and finally Mumbai.
-Her grandfather Gokuldas Morarji was a reputed businessman in the shipping, textile, agricultural and pharmaceutical industries.
-Her mother Seema, originally named Shama Kazi, is a Muslim belonging to the Kazi freedom fighter family.
-She married Morarji in 1969 at the CCI Club in Mumbai, but separated from him in 1974.
-After divorcing Morarji in August 1974, Nagma's mother married Chander Sadanah, a film producer in March 1975 with whom she had three children: including two daughters, actresses Jyothika and Roshini (born Radhika).
+Nagma was born in Bombay (now Mumbai), Maharashtra, as Nandita Arvind Morarji on 25 December 1974.
+Her father is Arvind Morarji, whose forefathers hailed from Jaisalmer, Rajasthan, later migrating to Porbandar, Gujarat, and finally Mumbai.
+Her grandfather Gokuldas Morarji was a reputed businessman in the shipping, textile, agricultural, and pharmaceutical industries.

+Nagma's mother, Seema, originally named Shama Kazi, is a Muslim belonging to the Kazi freedom fighter family.
+She married Morarji in 1969 at the CCI Club in Mumbai but separated from him in 1974.
+After divorcing Morarji in August 1974, Nagma's mother married Chander Sadanah, a film producer, in March 1975, with whom she had three children, including two daughters, actresses Jyothika and Roshini (born Radhika).

-Nagma did her schooling from Mount Mary Convent High School, Mumbai.
-She is a Bachelor of Commerce graduate from National College, Mumbai University.
+Nagma was educated at Mount Mary Convent High School in Mumbai.
+She then did her graduation in Commerce from R. D. National College of Mumbai University.

 Nagma remained close to her biological father until his death on 31 December 2005.
-She explained to a Mumbai reporter "I am proud of the fact that I belong to a respectable family.
+She explained to a Mumbai reporter, "I am proud of the fact that I belong to a respectable family.
 My mother was legally married to my father, the late Shri Arvind Morarji, at a public function at the CCI Club, Mumbai."
 It was Nagma's mother who encouraged her to become an actress and is said to have been her "constant companion on the film sets" for several years.

 Nagma is a practising Christian.
-She was baptised to be a Christian in 2007.
+She was baptised in the year 2007.